human154/gleam-book/README.md

 ### The Limitations Of Gleam
 Gleam is a young language.
 The Gleam community is working hard to remedy the following limitations:
-- There is no repl (interactive command line interface)
+- A limited number of tutorials available online.
 - A limited ecosystem of libraries.
-This is offset by the fact that Gleam programs can easily make use of the entire Beam ecosystem (including libraries from Erlang, Elixir, LFE and and other Beam languages).
+This is offset by the fact that Gleam programs can easily make use of the entire Beam ecosystem (including libraries from Erlang, Elixir, LFE and and other Beam languages) as well as the Javascript Ecosystem
-- A limited number of tutorials available online.
+- There is no repl yet for Gleam.
+- Limited documentation.
+- Limited Editor Support.
+- String interpolation and default function arguments are not yet a part of the language.

 ### Contributing